-Showing 1 - 1 of 1 post found matching keyword: don shula
+Showing 1 - 2 of 2 posts found matching keyword: don shula

 You know that I'm a fan of the Miami Dolphins.
 I have been since I first took an interest in the game of football back in the late 1980s.
 My favorite wide receiver of all time is a relative unknown named Orande Gadsden who played only 4 years exclusively for the Dolphins (and who, by the way, was the last man to catch a pass in the NFL by Dan Marino).
 I can tell you every quarterback who has started for the team since Marino retired.
 (Hmm, let's see; there's Huard, Fiedler, Griese, Lucas, Rosenfels, Feeley, Frerotte, Culpepper, Harrington, and now Lemon.
 Get ready, Packers fans, it will be worse than you think, trust me.)
 And we've been slightly above mediocre for most of that time.
 Hell, we've only had 4 losing seasons since joining the NFL!
 But if there's one aspect of the game that we've totally failed to grasp in the past two decades, it's coaching.